 The Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Find out more information at Counselor Education’s accreditation, licensure, and credentialing.

 Clinical mental health counselors are employed in settings such as community mental health agencies, substance abuse treatment centers, hospitals, employee assistance programs, counseling clinics, crisis and trauma centers, court services, university counseling centers, private practice/group practice, and business and industry.

 Many students in our program have their original degrees and experience in all fields of business, education, medicine, social work, law, religion, the arts, computer technology, engineering, math and science, and other diverse fields.
-A number of these students have advanced degrees at the master’s and doctoral levels.

 Clinical Mental Health Counseling Program Goals and Objectives

 The Clinical Mental Health Counseling program delivers a comprehensive academic curriculum and supervised clinical experiences that integrates the standards of CACREP.
 CMHC students will demonstrate an understanding of foundational knowledge, contextual dimensions, and competence in clinical mental health practice with individuals from diverse cultural backgrounds who present to counseling with a wide array of clinical issues.